*This article was updated on 13 April 2022.

 In this article, we explore the steps leading up to purchasing a home in Malaysia so that you won’t make unnecessary mistakes or face unseen hurdles.

-Before jumping into uncharted waters, it makes sense to gain some subject knowledge.
-Ideally, you would want to understand the basics of residential property in Malaysia such as the various types of homes and land types available, type of loans and lending guidelines as well as the qualities of a good developer.
+You may be well informed about the Malaysian property market scene by your family and friends.
+But before jumping into uncharted waters, you should gain some firsthand knowledge of the property market.
+Ideally, you should understand the basics of residential property in Malaysia such as the various property types and different land tenures available, type of home loans and lending guidelines as well as the qualities of a good developer.

-Most financial experts will advise that your monthly loan instalments should not exceed one-third of your household income.
-Say you have a total combined income (if you have a spouse) of RM9,000; the monthly repayments of your first home must not be more than RM3,000.
+As you familiarise yourself with the property market, the next thing you will want to do is calculate your property affordability level.
+Most financial experts will advise that your monthly instalments should not exceed one-third of your household income.
+Hence say you have a total combined income (if you have a spouse) of RM9,000; the monthly instalment of your first home must not be more than RM3,000.

-Next, you would want to check out the current market value of residential properties.
-This can be done via brickz.my which provides the latest transaction figures of landed homes and high-rise units of secondary properties in all suburbs throughout Malaysia.
-Consumers will be able to view the median price per sq ft too as well as the unit size and the number of bedrooms.
+If you are keen on subsale homes, you will also want to check out the latest market value of residential properties.
+This can be done via iProperty Transactions which provides the latest transaction figures of landed homes and high-rise units of subsale properties in all suburbs throughout Malaysia.
+By knowing the median property price per sq ft in a neighbourhood alongside the average unit size and the number of bedrooms, you will have stronger bargaining power when it comes to negotiating.

+The next step will be to begin your house buying process.
 What shall it be?
 Condominium, apartment, terrace house, semi-detached house or bungalow?
-Filter through iProperty.com.my by the areas you are interested in as well as your budget range.
-You can even customize your search according to the number of bedrooms, built-up sizes and property types, be it new launches, sub-sale or auction properties.
+You can use the iProperty.com.my filter to search for homes in the areas you are interested in, as well as adjust your budget range.
+You can even customise your search according to the number of bedrooms, built-up sizes and property types, be it new launches, sub-sale or auction properties.

-You could also engage a real estate agent to help you out with your home purchasing journey – be forthcoming with your requirements such as preferred locations, home type, unit size, loan tenure, land tenure and estimated budget.
+If you start to find the entire process tedious, time consuming and a major headache all around, you can opt to engage a real estate agent to help you out with your home purchasing journey.
+All you need to do is be forthcoming with your requirements such as your preferred location, type of home, unit size, loan tenure, land tenure and estimated budget.

-Typically, first-time homebuyers have to fork out 10% of the property’s purchase price to serve as down payment while the rest of the home purchase price is financed via a bank loan.
-If your target home costs RM400,000 – you will have to come up with RM40,000 as its initial downpayment.
+Once you have found your ideal home, you will next need to ensure that you have enough for the downpayment.
+Whether you are purchasing a brand new or subsale property, home buyers will typically need to fork out 10% of the home purchase price to serve as downpayment while the rest of the property price is financed via a bank loan.
+Hence if your target home costs RM400,000, you will have to put down RM40,000 as the initial downpayment.

 Although the industry standard is 90% financing for first-time home buyers, the margin of financing varies according to the type of property purchased and your financial credibility at that point in time.